 Shape your teaching and research through better understanding of how people learn.
 As a student in our new learning sciences certificate program, you’ll study learning theories, methodologies, designs, and evidence-based practices central to teaching and conducting research that supports the learning process.

 Develop, implement, and supervise programs to teach gifted and talented students in K-12 and postsecondary schools and other settings

 Visit the College of Education and Human Development's Finance and Funding page for information on tuition.

-Submit your application materials by Dec.
-1, and you’ll automatically be considered for Graduate School fellowships and departmental awards based on scholastic achievement.
+Submit your application materials by December 1, and you’ll automatically be considered for Graduate School fellowships and departmental awards based on scholastic achievement.
 Notification of awards will be sent in March.

 Get paid to work as a teaching assistant, graduate instructor or research assistant.
 Graduate assistantships are available through the department, College of Education and Human Development, and the University.

-Note: Applicants who complete their applications by the March 1 deadline will be less likely to receive graduate assistantships than students who meet the Dec.
-1 deadline.
+Note: Applicants who complete their applications by the March 1 deadline will be less likely to receive graduate assistantships than students who meet the December 1 deadline.

 The Department of Educational Psychology is deeply committed to increasing the diversity of our undergraduate and graduate programs, of our teaching and learning, of our research and clinical practice, and of our outreach and service across fields of educational psychology.
 Visit our diversity page to learn more about our commitment to diversity and resources for supporting diversity and inclusion.

 Note: Due to the various impacts of the COVID-19 global pandemic, the psychological foundations of education program will NOT require the GRE in the application for admissions for the fall 2022 cohort.